 Religion: A Detrimental Factor of The Melting Pot

-3 key terms: Conflict Theory, Cultural Materialism, Rational Choice Theory
+Conflict Theory, Cultural Materialism, Rational Choice Theory

 What role has religion played in race relations in the United States?

 Religion is a particular variety of such beliefs, especially when organized into a system of doctrine and practice.
 To simplify, religion is a concept that defines us who we are and how our lives can be perceived on a daily basis.
 These three key terms will not only factor between religion and identity, correlation-wise.
 But to prove that religion is a factor in regards to our perspectives in life.
 Conflict Theory may be an alternative to functionalism.
 But fortunately, it can eliminate unnecessary violence if that person makes the right decision.
-(Eller, 50) Cultural Materialism, on the other hand, teaches us about a linear correlation between war and aggression in regards to culturalism (matter of fact, there are several examples that have a direct relationship with this concept).
+(Eller, 50) Cultural Materialism, on the other hand, teaches us about a linear correlation between war and aggression in regards to culturalism (matter of fact, there are several examples that have a direct relationship with this concept.
+(Eller,page#)!!!!
 And lastly, Rational Choice Theory is something that people choose their behaviors based on their assessments of current circumstances and the best possible responses to those circumstances.
-In fact, Archaeologists believe that the Neanderthals and the Homo Sapiens have made a blueprint that regards religion by discovering ancient artifacts from the Middle Stone age in Africa.
+(Eller,page#) !!!In fact, Archaeologists believe that the Neanderthals and the Homo Sapiens have made a blueprint that regards religion by discovering ancient artifacts from the Middle Stone age in Africa.
 Over time, the concept of different religions has been renovated and its innovations due to sacred text and philosophies made by different priests, sages, gurus, and other deities.
 In order to support this paper, there are several religions that support one term in common, unity.
 Plus, there is a feeling that all gods regardless of religion are united with one another, as friends.
 Thus, this essay will prove how religion can be associated with an identity regarding race relations in the United States due to those three key terms.

 In the first place, Conflict Theory plays a big role in regard to Religion when it comes down to discrimination, hate crimes, and violent conflicts.
 Conflict Theory plays a role in regards to a person's aggression in regards to a specific conflict.
 To support this, since conflict theory is inspired by Marxism thanks to Karl Marx’s Communist Manifesto, this term shows that conflict may be beneficial to society in general.
 But an important term comes to play in regards to the concept of Conflict Theory, power.
 (Eller, 50-51) For instance, take the events that occurred when Bangladeshi Muslims are on a genocide run against Bangladeshi Hindus by vandalizing different temples in regards to religious domination.
 Another good example (news article-wise) would be is four Sikh perpetrators who have decided to hurt a former general who led the Indian army's assault in 1984 on the Golden Temple in Amritsar.
 If the concept was tied together with those two real-life examples, it can be argued that Max Gluckman has discovered that regional societies contain internal differentiation into- age, gender, economic class, and of course, ethnicity.
 (Eller, 50) Plus, Conflict Theory teaches us that violence can harbor hatred towards the lower class in regards to society and can be a catalyst in regards to political violence or exploitation.
 (Eller, 52) All in all, Conflict Theory will help in cooling down the unnecessary violence if the perpetrator plays the cards right and compromises with a victim/hostage as Cultural Materialism educates us about culturalism and its violent side effects.